 Writing a first draft provides you as the writer with a chance to meld your thoughts together and to further develop your ideas.
 It is the preliminary stage in the writing process.

 Without a first draft, there’s nothing to edit.
-There’s no way to skip this essential step!
+There’s no way to skip this essential step in the writing process!

 From Mess to Masterpiece

-Your first draft is complete and you are ready to move on to your second draft, the next phase of writing your book.
+Your first draft is complete when you are ready to move on to your second draft, the next phase of writing your book.

 What Does “Second Draft” Mean?

-Editing the second draft is different from writing the first draft because you already know where you are going with the story and how the story ends.
+Editing is complex.
+And editing the second draft is different from writing the first draft because you already know where you are going with the story and how the story ends.

-You already have the main three-act structure written.
+You probably already have the main three-act structure written.
 You’ve decided on the conflict and resolution.
-You have created your hero’s journey, your antagonist, and the hard choices your protagonist will face.
+You have created your hero’s journey, your main characters, and the hard choices your protagonist needs to face.

 As you edit your second draft, you will take that story and make it better.